 This is the museum experience rendered anew featuring exhibitions in two massive galleries, an exclusive retail shop and café space.

-Be sure to check out our current exhibits: The Art of the Brick, Body Worlds: Pulse, and Shipwreck!
-Pirates & Treasure
+Be sure to check out our current exhibits: Marvel Avengers S.T.A.T.I.O.N and Body Worlds: PULSE.

 Located at 226 W. 44th Street (between 7th & 8th Avenues) - DiscoveryTS.com